jayruffell/cancer-image-classification/README.txt

 #run script (back in main working dir)
 python -i 'Run model.py' # -i lets u keep python vars after script runs

--------------------------------- TO DO ----------------------------------------

-- commit linux home comp version and pull into ec2
-- test on more individual cases - think it's very accurately getting each case wrong!
-- figure out why it's getting everything exaclty *wrong*. is this one-hot encoding (where I'm assuming class 0 is gettign a zero but it's actually getting a 1?)